 Mediation can reduce the cost, time and stress of resolving conflicts, which might otherwise end up in Court.
 It is also flexible, accommodating different personalities and problems; generally, the only rules involve respect for the other parties and for the process.

-The mediator is paid on an hourly basis for his/her time in the mediation conference as well as time spent preparing agreements.
-Some disputes may be better mediated with co-mediators which may include a mediator with particular knowledge of the subject matter involved in the dispute.
+The mediator is paid on an hourly basis for time spent in the mediation conference as well as time required to prepare agreements.
+Some disputes may work more efficiently when mediated by co-mediators.
+This process may include a mediator who has particular knowledge of the issues in the dispute.

-Generally, the mediation fee is split equally among the parties, although the parties may agree to other arrangements.
-Although the mediation is paid on an hourly basis, the fees are far less expensive than the costs associated with pursuing the matter through trial.
-And, given the fact that most disputes submitted to mediation are resolved, the cost of mediation is well worthwhile.
+Generally the mediation fee is split equally among the parties.
+However, the parties may agree to other arrangements.
+Although the mediation fee is paid on an hourly basis, it is far less expensive than costs associated with pursuing the matter through the court process.
+Additionally, given that most disputes submitted to mediation are resolved, the cost of mediation is well worthwhile.
 Even a partial agreement can greatly reduce the cost and the time spent which is spent in litigation.

-Mediation helps you to choose the best mutually-acceptable solution to the problem rather than a third party making a decision for you.
+Mediation helps you to choose the best mutually acceptable solution to the problem rather than having a third party make a decision for you.